wr4ng/wr4ng.github.io/content/_index.md

 +++

 ## About Me
 Hi!
-I'm Mads Wrang, currently pursuing a BSc in Software Technology at DTU.
+I'm Mads Wrang, pursuing a BSc in Software Technology at DTU.
 Welcome to my portfolio :))

 I'm currently working as a Student (Software) Engineer at [Lunar](https://lunar.app) ([LinkedIn](https://www.linkedin.com/company/lunarbank/)), working primarily with `golang` microservices in the domain of international payments.